petepm/petepm.github.io/_posts/2026-01-10-humans-vs-ai-drums.md

 ---

 In case you haven't noticed,
-Artificial Intelligence (AI) is all the rage these days, and quite a few musicians are promoting products that use AI to generate music.
+Artificial Intelligence (AI) is all the rage these days.
+It's disrupting many industries, and many popular musicians have taken to promoting products that use AI to generate music.

-I have no interest in listening to AI-generated music, since I like humans.
+Frankly, I have no interest in listening to AI-generated music, since I like humans.
 This may be surprising, but it's true.
 The technology is interesting,